Meet BK Bones

 BK Bones, aka Bethany Burke, has always loved all things prehistoric.
 As a child she wanted paleontology to be in every aspect of her day.
 She ate dinosaur-themed oatmeal whenever possible, sang “The Pterodactyl Song” when riding in cars, dug for fossils every day in her backyard, and read bedtime stories about dinosaurs.

-Throughout the years, Bethany continued reading and learning about paleontology.
-Bethany has gone on many fossil hunting trips, most of them as guided excursions led by paleontologists.
 These days Bethany’s favorite dinosaur is Spinosaurus, the first known semi-aquatic dinosaur.
 Bethany is quick to point out that paleontology isn’t all about dinosaurs, though.
 Her favorite aquatic reptile, and her favorite ancient creature of all, is the apex predator the mosasaur.
+As mentioned, this is the focus on her current research.

 BK Bones is a big proponent of STEAM education and Bethany makes questioning, exploration and creativity the heart of her approach.
 Expect eye-catching images, fossils (and fossil replicas) and lots of high-energy interaction.